Getting ready for a big job interview?

 Task: Recognizing the importance of integrated design for the overall appeal and functionality of the residential complex, I decided that a comprehensive landscaping plan was necessary to enhance the project’s value and aesthetic.

-Action: I took the initiative to draft preliminary landscaping designs, incorporating green spaces, water features, and recreational areas that align with the architectural theme.
+Action: I took the initiative to draft preliminary landscaping designs, incorporating green spaces, water features and recreational areas that align with the architectural theme.
 After putting together a presentation, I approached the project lead and showcased the added value these designs could bring.

 Results: Impressed with the proactive approach and the foresight, the project lead approved the inclusion of my landscaping plan.
-The integrated approach was well-received by our client, and the project was lauded for its holistic design perspective.
+The integrated approach was well-received by our client and the project was lauded for its holistic design perspective.
 This initiative also led to the company emphasizing the importance of landscaping in subsequent projects, with me leading a specialized sub-team for this purpose.

-Question #2: How do you motivate a team that’s disengaged or underperforming?
+How do you motivate a team that’s disengaged or underperforming?

 Situation: When I was the lead for the software development team at my previous company, I noticed a drop in the team’s performance and enthusiasm over a span of a few months.
-Deadlines were being missed, and the overall quality of work was not up to our usual standards.
+Deadlines were being missed and the overall quality of work was not up to our usual standards.

 Task: I knew it was critical not only to get the project back on track but also to reinvigorate my team’s motivation and engagement levels to prevent similar issues in the future.